sammy-code98/image-upload-plugin-docs/src/index.md

   details: The image-upload plugin is javascript compliant, so there's nothing to worry about as it follows all javacript convention
 - title: React Powered
   details: Written in React.js(A powerful Javascritp FrontEnd library).
 Enjoy the Power reactjs brings to the table and feel free to customize to your own taste.
-- title: React Powered
+- title: Light Weight
-  details: Feature 4 Description
+  details: With just 19.4KB unpacked size,you dont have to worry about package size as it is very light
-- title: React Powered
+- title: Community
-  details: Feature 4 Description
+  details: There's a great community always ready to welcome you and attend to any of your need.

 footer: Made by codeSammy with ❤️
 ---